muneer78/muneer78.github.io/_posts/2021-07-28-great-lines-the-dont-want-to-be-enlightened-edition.md

 This is an [old article](http://exiledonline.com/we-the-spiteful), but it shows how little things have changed over the years.

->the most obvious question no one has the guts to ask: “What if Americans don’t want to be enlightened?
+> ... the most obvious question no one has the guts to ask: “What if Americans don’t want to be enlightened?
 What if they’re a bunch of mean, miserable hicks as hostile to enlightened thinking as they are to the possibility of free, quality health care?”

->Kerry’s war heroism secretly pissed off untold millions of American males, especially middle-aged white American males, who identified with the cowardice and loud-mouthed hypocrisy of the Republican war deserters, because most white middle-class American males were war deserters too.lly middle-aged white American males, who identified with the cowardice and loud-mouthed hypocrisy of the Republican war deserters, because most white middle-class American males were war deserters too.
+> Kerry’s war heroism secretly pissed off untold millions of American males, especially middle-aged white American males, who identified with the cowardice and loud-mouthed hypocrisy of the Republican war deserters, because most white middle-class American males were war deserters too.lly middle-aged white American males, who identified with the cowardice and loud-mouthed hypocrisy of the Republican war deserters, because most white middle-class American males were war deserters too.